Reset or retrieve a forgotten Hotmail password

 Hotmail will verify the country/region, state, and zip code where you claimed to live when you first opened your Hotmail account.
 Then, it will display the secret question you picked during the signup process (in the screenshot above, "Name of first pet").
 Once you have successfully verified your location and filled in your secret answer, click Continue.
 You will have several chances to enter the right information immediately:

-Hotmail will display the "This information must match the information you provided for your Windows Live account.
-Please try again" error message until you enter the correct information.
-The section below now shows you the second way to reset or retrieve your Hotmail password.
+Hotmail displays the "This information must match the information you provided for your Windows Live account.
+Please try again" error message until you supply the correct info.
+The next section explains another way to reset/retrieve your Hotmail password:

 In the initial Reset your password screen, choose "Send password reset instructions to me in e-mail" and Hotmail will display the available email addresses it can use to email you your password.
-Choose one of them (obviously the email address for which you are trying to retrieve the password is not a good choice).
+Choose one of them (obviously the email address for which you are trying to retrieve the password is not a good choice for the password reminder).

-Click Continue.
-Hotmail will email you your password reset instructions at the email address you selected.
+Click Continue: Hotmail will send password reset instructions to the selected email address!